-It’s been over 4 years since IS&T first deployed BU WordPress for website content management, and the growth of the CMS has been robust and shows no signs of slowing.
-Over 750 websites at BU use BU WordPress as of December 2012.
+It’s been over 6 years since IS&T first deployed BU WordPress for website content management, and the growth of the CMS has been robust and shows no signs of slowing.
+Nearly 1,000 websites at BU use BU WordPress as of February 2015.
 The size and complexity of those sites continues to expand, and the Web Team is committed to continually improving the quality of BU WordPress.
-Today we are happy to announcement the availability of two new plugins for BU WordPress that address the two most frequently-requested features for BU WordPress: advanced permissions and workflow.
+The two most frequently-requested features for BU WordPress — advanced permissions and workflow — are available as plugins on BU WordPress.
+We’ve also open-sourced the plugins to benefit the overall WordPress community.

 BU Section Editing